 Do you want advice?
 Do you want to be cut off and told it’s not a big deal?
 Do you want him to tell you to go make him dinner Do you want him to act like it’s no big deal?
 Do you want him to say I know how you feel before you tell him your story?

 So if you do some of the same things to your daughter, she’s not going to like it either.

 What you and your daughter want in those circumstances is understanding.

 Understanding is what calms your soul.
 Your daughter needs understanding before she can receive your advice.

 This is an excerpt from Chapter 6 in my upcoming book Dial Down the Drama.
 This is a tool you can use to help your daughter calm down when she is in lots of pain.

 ***This tool works when you are not the source of her pain.

 Calm Down Conversation

 When your daughter is upset, use the Calm-Down Conversation.
 I have broken down the different components of this for teaching purposes.
 In reality, these components are organic; they flow and don’t always happen sequentially:

-5. Reflect back on her feelings.
+- Reflect back her feelings.
 Use comments like, “That sounds hard,” “Wow, she did lose it,” or “That was rude.”
 This is difficult.
 You want to say, “Get a grip.
 Chill out.
 It’s not a big deal.”
 But this would invalidate her feelings.
-The paradox is, when you show empathy by reflecting on her feelings, she can move past them.
+The paradox is, that when you show empathy by reflecting her feelings, she can move past them.